Collision-resistant ids optimized for horizontal scaling and performance. For node and browsers.

 |Dependents (10)||appup, bunyan-request-logger, clctr, event-sinks, frontend-framework, garret, nosqlite, tinyapp, town_crier, verisass|

 Collision-resistant ids optimized for horizontal scaling and sequential lookup performance.

-Currently available for Node, browsers, and Ruby (see ports below -- more ports are welcome).
+Currently available for Node, browsers, Ruby and .Net (see ports below -- more ports are welcome).

 cuid() returns a short random string with some collision-busting measures.
 Safe to use as HTML element ID's, and unique server-side record lookups.